Alexis Sanchez: Inter Milan optimistic of signing Manchester United forward on loan

 Sanchez has been linked with a move away from Old Trafford all summer as he does not look to be instrumental in Ole Gunnar Solskjaer's plans for the season.

-However, United striker Anthony Martial picked up a thigh injury in the 2-1 defeat against Crystal Palace which will be further assessed on Tuesday, but Inter remain hopeful this will not jeopardise the deal.
+However, United striker Anthony Martial sustained a thigh injury in the 2-1 defeat against Crystal Palace which will be further assessed on Tuesday, but Inter remain hopeful this will not jeopardise the deal.

-The Chilean, who has 130 caps for his country, impressed during the summer in the Copa America as Chile reached the semi-finals, but picked up an injury in the third-place play-off.
+The Chilean, who has 130 caps for his country, impressed during the summer in the Copa America as Chile reached the semi-finals, but sustained an injury in the third-place play-off.

-He has not featured since for United and is yet to be part of a matchday squad in the Premier League this season.
+He has not featured since for United and is yet to be part of a matchday squad in the Premier League this season but did feature in a behind-closed-doors friendly with Sheffield United as he continues his rehabilitation.

 One player who has already made the switch from Manchester to Milan this summer is Romelu Lukaku, who scored on his Serie A debut in a 4-0 win over Lecce on Monday.